Onther-Tech/economics/Tokamaklayer2.md

     In technical terms, MEV refers to the maximum value extracted from block production in excess of the standard block reward and gas fees by including, excluding, and changing the order of transactions in a block.

     DEX arbitrage is one of the most well-known MEV examples.
 Let’s say two exchanges put a different price tag on the same token.
-In this case, buying the token at a discount and immediately selling it at a premium generate profits.
+Then, buying the token at a discount and immediately selling it at a premium generate profits.
+Of course, the selling transaction must be right after the buying transaction.
+If other transactions come in between these two transactions, arbitrage may not hold.

     Notably, MEV is not just for block producers or sequencers.
 Searchers, a group of users specialized in spotting MEV opportunities with advanced algorithms or bots, can also benefit from MEV.
-Of course, a part of profits for searchers goes to sequencers in the form of higher gas fees.
-Searchers should split the MEV benefits to include their transactions first in a block.
+In general, a part of profits for searchers goes to sequencers in the form of higher gas fees.
+Searchers should split the MEV benefits with sequencers to include their transactions first in a block.
  <br/>

 - **Redefinition of MEV**